RichardBarron27/redspecter-ai-usage-watchdog/README.md

 Red Specter defends by thinking like an attacker.

 ❤️ Support Red Specter
+---

+## ⭐ Support & Contribute

-If you find this useful and want to support future releases:
+If you find this project useful, please consider:

+- ⭐ Starring the repository — it helps others discover the project
+- 🐛 Reporting issues and ideas via GitHub Issues

 👉 PayPal: https://paypal.me/richardbarron1747